New Age: Groups

 Scholars have noted several New Age political groups.
 Self-Determination: A Personal/Political Network, lauded by Ferguson and Satin, was described at length by sociology of religion scholar Steven Tipton.
 Founded in 1975 by California state legislator John Vasconcellos and others, it encouraged Californians to engage in personal growth work and political activities at the same time, especially at the grassroots level.
 Hanegraaff noted another California-based group, the Institute of Noetic Sciences, headed by the author Willis Harman.
 It advocated a change in consciousness—in "basic underlying assumptions"—in order to come to grips with global crises.
-Kyle said that the New York City-based Planetary Citizens organization, headed by United Nations consultant and Earth at Omega author Donald Keys, sought to implement New Age political ideas.
+Kyle said that the New York City–based Planetary Citizens organization, headed by United Nations consultant and Earth at Omega author Donald Keys, sought to implement New Age political ideas.

-Scholar J. Gordon Melton and colleagues focused on the New World Alliance, a Washington, DC-based organization founded in 1979 by Mark Satin and others.
+Scholar J. Gordon Melton and colleagues focused on the New World Alliance, a Washington, DC–based organization founded in 1979 by Mark Satin and others.
 According to Melton et al., the Alliance tried to combine left- and right-wing ideas as well as personal growth work and political activities.
 Group decision-making was facilitated by short periods of silence.
 Sponsors of the Alliance's national political newsletter included Willis Harman and John Vasconcellos.
 Scholar James R. Lewis counted "Green politics" as one of the New Age's more visible activities.
-One academic book claims that the U.S. Green Party movement began as an initiative of a handful of activists including Charlene Spretnak, co-author of a "'new age' interpretation" of the German Green movement (Capra and Spretnak's Green Politics), and Mark Satin, author of New Age Politics.
+One academic book says that the U.S. Green Party movement began as an initiative of a handful of activists including Charlene Spretnak, co-author of a "'new age' interpretation" of the German Green movement (Capra and Spretnak's Green Politics), and Mark Satin, author of New Age Politics.
 Another academic publication says Spretnak and Satin largely co-drafted the U.S. Greens' founding document, the "Ten Key Values" statement.